85GLC85/shakespeare-m1/README.md

 Font type

 Using scrolling cursive type to replicate a handwritten style of script for that 16th century feel.
 Moving towards bolder type in later pages more times new roman more futuristic easier to read less cursive.
-An automated feel.
+An automated feel on the final future page with blocked text using divs.

+Selected from google fonts- Jomhuria and Akaya Telivigala due to the bold yet cursive printed feel of Jomhuria which has an imprinted in ink from  a printing stamp kind of feel to do a heading and Akaya Telivigala for its replication of handwriting.
+Ideally I would have used a handwriting tool using a stylus to copy my own handwriting copying the folio of Shakespeare for the font but I am unsure if such a software is yet available.

 # deployment